xma711/notebook/machine_learning/logistic_regression/logistic_function/README.md

 If Y = 1 or 0, then it is easier because we can use Yi as the observed probability to compare with the estimated probability from the model (from 0 to 1).

-If Y is something like 1 and -1, i guess we have to represent -1 by 0, meaning it is not 1.
+If Y is something like 1 and -1, we may have to represent -1 by 0, meaning it is not 1.
 Then we can use the same way to estimate the unknown parameters inside the model.

 What exactly is the cost function?